 - Packet sauces – tomato, sriracha, soy or tamari

 - Salt and pepper

 If you’re a serious caffeine fiend, then you’re probably rather attached to your coffee machine at home.
-If the thought of granulated coffee touching your lips sends involuntary shivers up your spine, then perhaps a lightweight espresso maker made just for hiking, may be worth an extra 200-300g in your pack.
+If the thought of granulated coffee touching your lips sends involuntary shivers up your spine, then perhaps a portable coffee maker may be worth an extra 200-300g in your pack.

-Not everyone is fussed about taste, so if this is you – then just pack plenty of tea bags and granulated coffee for your early morning caffeine kick.
+Not everyone is fussed about taste, so if this is you – then just pack plenty of teabags and granulated coffee or coffee bags for your early morning caffeine kick.

 During the day, a smoothie or hydration drink is nice to break up the monotony of plain water now and again, and in the evenings a sachet of hot chocolate or Milo can go down a treat on a chilly evening before bed.